Liquid Markup Filters

 snippet

-Lets you ass in a value and output a content block
+Allow you to pass in a value and output a content block.
+Interchangeable with ‘block’.

 {{ program | snippet: "program_long_description" }}